sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--coverage-php``

-    Generates a serialized PHP_CodeCoverage object with the code coverage information.
+    Generates a PHP sourcecode file that creates an object with the code coverage information.

 ``--coverage-text``